 FR feedback: The customer may consider that PWAL is the date until when they can send instructions.
 There might be some confusion between MKDT and RDDT for a SELL option when used in place of the “trading period”.

 NMPGs Approval: DK, PL

+Feedback from DE NMPG after the call: We agree with the proposed MP which solidifies current usage.

 Action: All NMPGs to review proposal and revert for next call.